jjw2004/PackageBot/README.md

 ## Project Status

-This is a personal learning project - feel free to look at the code and learn from it!d bot built with Python and discord.py - my student project for learning bot development!
+This is a personal learning project - feel free to look at the code and learn from it! bot built with Python and discord.py - my student project for learning bot development!
+The project will be updated as my project progresses, adding new commands and stuff like that.
+Right now I was just learning how to setup the discord bot and have a few basic commands

 ![Bot Avatar](PackageBot-pfp.png)